sahilkhan-7/Calculator-in-python/README.md

 # Calculator-in-python
-Simple Calculator in python

-The program is made using two approaches first using if else ladder and the second is using match statement which is now available in python 3.10

-The python match is similar to the switch statement in C/C++ or java.
+Simple Calculator in python, the program consists of basic functionalities of a real calculator like Addition, Subtraction, Multiplication, and Division.

+After running the program you will be asked to input number associated with your desired operation.
+Enter 1 for ADDITION
+Enter 2 for SUBTRACTION
+etc.....

 Output of the program :